thereyeslab/Smol-FIESTA/docs/documentation.md

 - If it exceeds the threshold, it is marked as 0.

 The `function process_track()` generates these binary arrays for each spot under two sets of distance thresholds:
-- Relaxed threshold: allows for greater distances, favoring more lenient binding detection.
+- Relaxed threshold: allows for greater distances, used for classification of constrained diffusion.
-- Strict threshold: enforces tighter distance limits for more confident binding classification.
+- Strict threshold: enforces tighter distance limits for binding classification.

 The binary arrays are passed to two decision functions: